 There is also a graphical explanation of why some of the weights are set to zero.
 In parameter space we can mark the point representing the optimal weights.
 We then draw the contours of both the training error $E(\mathbf{w})$ and the regularizer $\|\mathbf{w}\|1$ that pass through this point.
 These two contours meet at this point, but don't cross.
-Proof by contradiction: If the contours crossed we would be able to move along one of the contours, improving one of the two terms in the cost function while leaving the other one constant.
-That would mean that the point we started at wasn't the optimum after all.
+Proof by contradiction: if the contours crossed, we would be able to move along one of the contours, improving one of the two terms in the cost function while leaving the other one constant.
+Because we can improve the cost function, the point we started at wasn't the optimum after all.